How Convective Mass Flux Responds to Environmental Humidity

 \section{Discussion: limitations and opportunities}

 For this study we have calculated convective mass flux fields from the output of five global storm-resolving models (GSRMs).
 On the one hand, their mass fluxes tell a consistent story, which is the focus of this paper.
 On the other hand, these mass fluxes are quantitatively very different from model to model.
-The same is true for $T_v'$.
+The same is true for buoyancy, $T_v'$.
 When we were preparing the parcel model, our tuning tests taught us that even modest changes to entrainment assumptions or to environmental conditions can cause substantial quantitative differences in mass flux.
 This may present an opportunity to better understand the GSRMs: can a parcel model capture those intermodel differences?
 Another avenue to understand the intermodel spread would be to quantify their static stabilities and radiative cooling rates.
 Together, these two variables regulate the total mass flux, and static stability in particular may vary considerably between models \cite{Williams2025,Stauffer2022}.
-The upcoming INCUS mission (https://incus.colostate.edu/mission/overview/) will report global observations of convective mass flux, which may allow the community to constrain the GSRM mass flux.

 Another significant opportunity for future work derives from the parcel model's prediction that deep convective mass flux is more diluted where environmental humidity is greater.
 If true, this fact would inform our understanding not only of the pickup of convection with humidity, but on the proper design of convection parameterizations.
-This prediction can readily be tested in large-eddy simulation experiments.
-We hope to follow up on this soon.
-Such experiments would also be helpful for testing whether the mass flux pickup with environmental humidity is instead the result of sub-grid-scale heterogeneity in the thermodynamic fields rather than the result of heterogeneous entrainment.
-This alternative explanation has been put forward before as an explanation for the precipitation pickup \cite{Ahmed2018}, but we did not explore it in the present study.
+We are currently testing this prediction in large-eddy simulation experiments.
+Such simulations may also help to test whether the mass flux pickup with environmental humidity is the result of heterogeneous entrainment, as we have suggested in this paper, or if it is rather the result of sub-grid-scale heterogeneity in the thermodynamic fields.